 Understanding the deep web can be confusing because, although the majority of pages exist here, most people have no experience accessing this part of the online world.
 This section of the Internet is hidden in plain sight, and it’s no wonder that for many people, it’s an enigma.
 And with that in mind, here are seven interesting facts that you should know about the deep web:

 Often used interchangeably, there are some key differences between the deep web and the dark web.
 Although both the deep and dark web refer to non-indexed pages, the main difference is that the dark web is the part of the deep web that consists of illegal and illicit activity.
 From an ethical point, the deep web can be entirely neutral; sometimes pages aren’t indexed because they simply aren’t relevant enough.

 The dark web, on the other hand, is purposefully hidden and plays host to a variety of illegal activities.
 Dark web data consists of stolen social security numbers, email addresses, login credentials, and much more.
-Anyone with digital currency can purchase illegal goods—including personal data—and do what they please (which is why dark web monitoring is so important for businesses and individuals).
+Anyone with digital currency can purchase illegal goods—including personal data—and do what they please (which is why using dark web monitoring tools is crucial for businesses and individuals).

 The Deep Web Is Much Bigger Than You Think

 Current studies estimate that the Deep Web is roughly 500 times bigger than the surface web.
 When you consider the amount of websites that exist, it’s easy to understand how overwhelmingly massive the deep web actually is.
 Often, the deep web is depicted as an iceberg, where the tip illustrates the surface web and the large bottom half under the water illustrates the deep web.
 Traditional search can only access 16% of the available information online.